zextras/tech-doc/source/_includes/_multiserver-installation/srv4.rst

             # dnf install carbonio-videoserver carbonio-videoserver-recorder

-   .. note:: One of the output received during the installation is a
-      command that will be run on SRV5.
-Copy it, because it will be needed on SRV5.
+   After the installation, make sure that the |vs| `public` IP address (i.e., the one that will accept incoming connections to the |vs|) is present in the configuration file :file:`/etc/janus/janus.jcfg` and add it if missing.

 #.
 Enable and start the service with the commands